jitsedesmet/thesis/_papers/thesis-report/content/abstract.md

 ## Abstract

+The abstract is maximum one page and contains at least the following:
+• The information from the title page (in a format of one’s own);
+• A brief description of the dissertation (fifteen to twenty lines);
+• Possibly three to five well-chosen keywords that describe the topic best.

 <!--
 Context:      Why the need is so pressing or important
 Need:         Why something needed to be done at all